ayeitskatie1212/songscription-growth-eng-takehome/README.md

 ## Part 1: Diagnose (1 to 1.5 hours)

-Dig into the dataset and find the single most important insight.
-The one thing that, if you acted on it, would move conversion or retention the most.
+Dig into the dataset and find two or three key insights.
+Then, prioritize the insights to identify the most important one (the one thing that, if you acted on it, would move conversion or retention the most).

 Deliver:

 - The code or queries you used (Python or SQL whatever you prefer, just make it runnable)
 - The prompts you used to interact with AI models (if relevant)
-- The output
+- The output including any data visualizations
 - 2–3 sentences: what you found, why it matters, what you'd do with it and your next steps based on the analysis

 One rule: don't summarize the dataset.
-We want one sharp finding, not a tour of the data.
+We want key insights, not a tour of the data.

 One more thing.
 Flag anything that doesn't fit your model.
 Outliers, anomalies, things that should be true but aren't.
 If you can't explain something, say so.
 We'd take honest uncertainty over a confident wrong answer.